uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 descriptor is defined.
 Descriptor, in its turn, defines a set of template parameters and **properties** --- run-time parameters that can be accessed by means of the corresponding getter and setter methods. `The following code sample
-<descriptor-template_>`_ shows the common structure of descriptor's definition
+<descriptor-template_>`_ shows the common structure of a descriptor's definition
 for an abstract algorithm.
-To define a particular algorithm the following strings shall be substituted:
+To define a particular algorithm, the following strings shall be substituted:

 - ``%ALGORITHM%`` is the name of an algorithm and its namespace.
 All classes and